-- Introduction to administrative principles. - Administrative processes of planning, organizing, leading, and evaluation. - The administrative composite. - Skills for effective leadership and administration: committees, meetings, and budgets - Skills for effective leadership and administration: personnel management - Skills for effective leadership and administration: time management, decision making, delegation, and communication - Skills for effective leadership and administration: ministry program management - Ministerial salary and allowances
+- Introduction to administrative principles. - Administrative processes of planning, organizing, leading, and evaluation. - The administrative composite. - Skills for effective leadership and administration: committees, meetings, and budgets. - Skills for effective leadership and administration: personnel management. - Skills for effective leadership and administration: time management, decision making, delegation, and communication. - Skills for effective leadership and administration: ministry program management. - Ministerial salary and allowances. - Church Constitution, By-laws, and Policy and Procedure Manuals. - Risk Management in a changing culture.

 Teaching Method.
-The course is being offered in an internet teaching format.
+The course is being offered in an on-campus one day per week format.

 Response Time.
 Regarding all forms of correspondence and communication, students can expect a response within one working day.
-Questions over a weekend may not have the same response rate as Monday through Friday since the instructor travel and serve in ministry.
+Questions over a weekend may not have the same response rate as Monday through Friday since the professors travel and serve in ministry.